WLaney/WLaney.github.io/blog/state-of-my-podcasts-2018.md

 [Liftoff](https://www.relay.fm/liftoff) - As they say at the begging of every episode, it is a show about space and related subjects.
 If you like space and related subjects you'll probably like this show, but it can be a little dry at times.

 [Limited Resources](http://lrcast.com/) - If you are at all serious about drafting Magic the Gathering you need to be listening to this show.
 If that last sentence doesn't make sense to you, you do not.
-Also if you play Magic, but are more interested in competitive constructed, you should listen to the sister show [Constructed Resources](http://www.crcast.com/), It's about the same, and I listen to it occasionally.

 [Loading Ready Run, Aggregate Feed](http://loadingreadyrun.com/lrrcasts/archive) - Like 5 podcasts in one feed, what could be better?
 I like the Loading Ready Run crew, but I don't listen to all the shows.
 The ones I listen to right now are Tap Tap Concede, their causal Magic the Gathering show, and there new Dungeons & Dragons show Dice Friends.
 If you go back into their archives I highly recommend Magnum rewatch, and Temple of Lava Bears.
 Temple of the Lava Bears is the best Dungeons and Dragons podcast I've ever heard, and I recommend it even if you don't like D&D.